T. N. Seetharam: Career

 Seetharam began his career as an associate to playwright and film director, P. Lankesh.
 He played a pivotal role in the Lankesh directed National Award winning film Pallavi (1976).
 He was also associated with the famous director Puttanna Kanagal and had written scripts for his movies.
 He also made appearances as an actor in some movies.
 He was noticed when he started directing TV serials for Doordarshan.
 Fame and recognition came when he directed Mayamruga, a daily Kannada serial which stood apart for its take on reality.
 Mayamruga has seen a DVD avatar, probably a first for a Kannada serial.
 He then went on to direct Kamanabillu which was the first serial on a satellite TV to be watched widely His association with ETV Kannada resulted in famous serials like Manvantara and Muktha.
 He has acted in most of his serials and he likes to play the character of a lawyer who comes to the rescue of the oppressed.

 He developed a concept of Samvada, wherein he held organised meetings with his audience throughout Karnataka.
 These became so popular that ETV Kannada telecasted these interactions as well.

-He was the president of Karnataka State Film Awards jury for the year 2006.
+He was the president of Karnataka State Film Awards jury for the year 2006.Currently hosting Popular TV shows 'Nanu Mukhyamantri' in newsfirst channel.